 There is now scientific research to show that both coloured filters (worn as spectacles) and coloured plastic sheets laid over text (known as overlays) can help some children and adults to read.

 Coloured overlays reduce the perceptual distortions of text that people sometimes describe.
-They enable some children to read text more fluently and with less discomfort and fewer headaches
+They enable some children and adults to read text more fluently, with less discomfort and fewer headaches.

-The Coloured Overlay Assessment involves assessing the effects of a wide range of colours.
-One way of assessing benefit is for the examiner to administer the Wilkins Rate of Reading Test.
-The test consists simply of a passage of randomly ordered words that the patient is required to read aloud as rapidly and as accurately as possible.
-The rate of reading words on this test is usually more than 10% higher with the chosen overlay than without in children who will subsequently make frequent use of their overlay.
+The Colorimetry Assessment involves assessing the effects of a wide range of colours.
+We use the Wilkins Rate of Reading Test which is a test that consists of a simple passage of randomly ordered words that we ask our clients to read aloud as rapidly and as accurately as possible with and without colour filters.

-The Coloured Overlay assessment is a private examination and is not covered on the NHS, if you feel Colorimetry could benefit you please contact your local Pinders branch.
+The Coloured Overlay and colorimetry assessment is a private examination and is not covered on the NHS, if you feel Colorimetry could benefit you call our southwell branch on 01636 812286